Brennall/HFH-SRD/Chapter05.md

 Arcane 4	Duration:	instantaneous

-The caster of this spell instantly transfers himself, or any single target creature within range, to any spot within 360' of the caster’s or creature’s present location.
+The caster of this spell instantly transfers himself, or any single target creature within range, to any spot within 360' of the caster's or creature's present location.
 The caster or target creature always arrives at exactly the spot desired, whether the caster visualizes the area or states direction and distance.
 An unwilling target may save versus Spells to avoid being transported.
 Anything worn or carried by the caster or target creature will be transported also, including another character or creature if the transportee can lift it.
 If the target area is within a solid object, the spell fails automatically.

 ### Disintegrate	Range:	60'

 Arcane 6	Duration:	instantaneous

 This spell causes a thin, green ray to spring from the caster's pointing finger.
-Any single creature or object (up to a 10’ x 10’ x 10’ cube of material) is entirely disintegrated, leaving behind only a trace of fine dust.
-A disintegrated creature’s equipment is unaffected.
+Any single creature or object (up to a 10' x 10' x 10' cube of material) is entirely disintegrated, leaving behind only a trace of fine dust.
+A disintegrated creature's equipment is unaffected.

 A creature that makes a successful save versus Death is unaffected.
 The ray can target only one creature per casting; if that target saves, the spell is wasted.

-### Dispel Evil	Range:	30’
+### Dispel Evil	Range:	30'

 Divine 5	Duration:	1 turn

 When this spell is cast, the caster can take no other action but concentrate on the spell for the entire duration.
-All undead or other enchanted creatures that come within 30’ of the caster must succeed in a saving throw versus Death or be destroyed.
+All undead or other enchanted creatures that come within 30' of the caster must succeed in a saving throw versus Death or be destroyed.
 Any creature that makes this saving throw will instead flee from the affected area.
-Instead of casting the spell in a 30’ radius, the caster can direct the spell at one monster only, and that monster saves with a -2 penalty.
+Instead of casting the spell in a 30' radius, the caster can direct the spell at one monster only, and that monster saves with a -2 penalty.
 Casting dispel evil upon an unholy place or shrine can sometimes rid the place of evil (Judge's discretion).
 In addition, dispel evil can be used to remove a cursed item from a being within the spell range; doing so discharges and ends the spell.

 ### Dispel Magic	Range:	120'